Russell Tribunal

-The Russell Tribunal, also known as the International War Crimes Tribunal, Russell–Sartre Tribunal, or Stockholm Tribunal, was a private People's Tribunal organised in 1966 by Bertrand Russell, British philosopher and Nobel Prize winner, and hosted by French philosopher and writer Jean-Paul Sartre, along with Lelio Basso, Simone de Beauvoir, Vladimir Dedijer, Ralph Schoenman, Isaac Deutscher and several others.
+The Russell Tribunal, also known as the International War Crimes Tribunal, Russell–Sartre Tribunal, or Stockholm Tribunal, was a private people's tribunal organised in 1966 by Bertrand Russell, British philosopher and Nobel Prize winner, and hosted by French philosopher and writer Jean-Paul Sartre, along with Lelio Basso, Simone de Beauvoir, Vladimir Dedijer, Ralph Schoenman, Isaac Deutscher, Günther Anders, Lázaro Cárdenas and several others.
 The tribunal investigated and evaluated American foreign policy and military intervention in Vietnam.

 Bertrand Russell justified the establishment of this body as follows:

 The tribunal was constituted in November 1966, and was conducted in two sessions in 1967, in Stockholm, Sweden and Roskilde, Denmark.
 Bertrand Russell's book on the armed confrontations underway in Vietnam, War Crimes in Vietnam, was published in January 1967.
 His postscript called for establishing this investigative body.
 The findings of the tribunal were largely ignored in the United States.

-Further tribunals were also held on various other issues, including psychiatry, human rights, and the Israel-Palestine conflict and, most recently, on the disputed territory of Jammu and Kashmir.
+Further tribunals were also held on various other issues, including psychiatry, human rights, and the Israel–Palestine conflict and, most recently, on the disputed territory of Jammu and Kashmir.

 Composition and origin

+The idea for the tribunal was first proposed to Russell in 1965 by M.S.
+Arnoni.
 Representatives of 18 countries participated in the tribunal's two sessions.
-The tribunal committee, which called itself the International War Crimes Tribunal, consisted of 25 notable individuals, predominantly from leftist peace organisations, including winners of the Nobel Prize, Medals of Valor, and awards of recognition in humanitarian and social fields.
+The tribunal committee, which called itself the International War Crimes Tribunal, consisted of 25 notable individuals, predominantly from peace organisations, including winners of the Nobel Prize, Medals of Valor, and awards of recognition in humanitarian and social fields.
 Neither Vietnam nor the United States was directly represented by any individual on the 25-member panel, although a couple of members were American citizens.

 More than 30 people, including military personnel from the United States, and both of the warring factions in Vietnam, gave evidence to the tribunal.
 Financing for the Tribunal included a large contribution from the North Vietnamese government after a request made by Russell to Ho Chi Minh.